caseyg/awesome/TOPICS.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.

-*   [flowershow/flowershow](https://github.com/flowershow/flowershow) - 💐 Publish your obsidian digital garden or any markdown site easily and elegantly.
+*   [flowershow/flowershow](https://github.com/flowershow/flowershow) - 💐 Create beautiful books, wikis, websites and PKMs from markdown.

 *   [skeletonlabs/skeleton](https://github.com/skeletonlabs/skeleton) - Skeleton is an adaptive design system powered by Tailwind CSS.